abayomi-dev/CICDWITHCompose/README.md

 # Before we consider the CI/CD pipeline lets see the system design for this project.</br>
 ![System design](https://github.com/Osiephri/CICDWITHCompose/blob/main/assets/Untitled%20Diagram.drawio.png)</br>
-- **The developer commits a change and through webhook configured on the Jenkins slave to use git.**</br>
+- **The developer commits a change and through webhook configured on the Jenkins slave the git plugins updates the Source codes in the V.C.S.**</br>
-- **The Jenkins slave builds the image and pushes it to DockerHub and makes it available to kubernetes.**</br>
+- **The Jenkins slave builds the image and pushes it to DockerHub which makes it available to be used by kubernetes.**</br>
 - **Inside the Kubernetes cluster the changes are regularly polled from the deployment and then exposed via a loadbalncer to the internet.**</br>
 - **The application(deployment) is monitored for logs using Prometheus and grafana created using Helm.**</br>